drhdev/rss2x/README.md

 # RSS to Twitter/X Script (`rss2x.py`)

 `rss2x.py` is a Python script that automates the process of checking multiple RSS feeds and posting updates to corresponding Twitter/X accounts.
-The script retrieves the latest posts from specified RSS feeds and tweets them with the title, image, and link to the associated Twitter/X accounts.
+The script retrieves the latest posts from specified RSS feeds and tweets them with a link to the associated content.
+If the linked page has Twitter Cards enabled, the tweet will display a preview of the URL along with the page title.

 **Features:**

-- Supports multiple RSS feeds and Twitter/X accounts
+- Supports multiple RSS feeds and Twitter/X accounts through JSON configuration files
 - Handles various RSS feed formats and encodings
 - Robust error handling and detailed logging
 - Utilizes a SQLite database to track posted entries and prevent duplicates
 - Configurable delay between API calls to mimic human behavior
+- Automatically generates link previews using Twitter Cards

 ## Table of Contents